Find your dream Christmas tree at one of these local farms

 3215 New London Road, Hamilton.
 513-738-1012

-Types of trees, costs: Canaan Fir, Douglas Fir, Norway Spruce, Blue Spruce, Scotch Pine, and White Pine trees, up to 20 feet in length.
+Types of trees, costs: Canaan Fir, Douglas Fir, Norway Spruce, Blue Spruce, Scotch Pine, White Pine and Leyland Cypress trees, up to 20 feet in length.
 Sixty acres of trees.
 Prices vary.
 Check the nursery’s website for a full pricing guide.
 Assistance in cutting, hauling and loading to vehicle.
 Balled and burlapped trees and tree stands.

 CLARK COUNTY